Editor’s Note

 My name is Marjan Asadullah, and I created Echoes of Afghan Music to document, preserve, and share the stories of a cultural heritage that has been silenced, yet never erased.

-As a journalist, I’ve spent years working in Canadian newsrooms — from reporting at the Toronto Star to producing national broadcasts at CTV News.
-My career has always been shaped by a desire to tell stories that matter, stories that amplify voices too often left unheard.
+As a journalist and a broadcast producer, I’ve spent years working in Canadian newsrooms, from reporting at the Toronto Star to producing national broadcasts at CTV News.
+My career has always been shaped by my desire to tell stories that matter and amplify the stories that are too often left unheard.

-This project is deeply personal.
-Growing up in Canada, I understood Afghanistan largely through fragments — my family’s memories, food, diaspora communities, and later, the headlines I would cover in my work.
+This project is deeply personal as well.
+Growing up in Canada, I understood Afghanistan largely through fragments.
+It was my family’s memories, diaspora communities, and later, the headlines I would cover in my work.
 But I also knew the country from artists, poets, teachers, and everyday Afghans who carried their craft despite war, exile, and silence.

 My journalism influences have always been rooted in truth-telling and cultural memory.
-Writers and reporters who see journalism as more than information — who see it as preservation, testimony, and connection — are the ones I look to.
-They’ve taught me that stories are not just news; they are legacies.
+I see journalism as more than information.
+I see it as a tool we can use in times of conflict to preserve and connect.
+I believe that stories isn’t just news; they are legacies.

 Echoes of Afghan Music is my way of carrying that forward.
 It is not just about loss, but about resilience.
 It is a space to honour artists who dared to sing, play, and compose when the world told them not to.
-And it is for the next generation — Afghans in the diaspora, and anyone who believes in the power of music — so these echoes are never forgotten.
+And it is for the next generation of Afghans in the diaspora, and anyone who believes in the power of music and stories so they are never forgotten.